dylanlott/vedh/contextlog.md

 - [ ] Incorporate vuex into the app for better state management

 ### 31 July 2020

 Figured out that the issue is that we are querying boardstates from the Directory but only updating boardstates from the mutation in the channels, so we need to update boardstates in redis and query them from redis.

 This means I'll have to edit the game creation logic to store the initial boardstate in Redis and have the Game object reference that pointer instead of storing the player boardstate there.

-TODO:
+- TO DO:
-- [ ] persist board states to redis
+- [x] persist board states to redis
-- [ ] query board states from redis
+- [x] query board states from redis
-- [ ] edit game creation logic to store boardstate in redis so that refreshing the page doens't result in losing board state
+- [x] edit game creation logic to store boardstate in redis so that refreshing the page doens't result in losing board state

-* NB: We should probably log mutations from the server side instead of having the client send those mutations over the wire for the activity log
+- NB: We should probably log mutations from the server side instead of having the client send those mutations over the wire for the activity log

+### 2 August 2020

+There's an issue with board refreshes where the update mutation causes the card data to be lost and only card Name's to be persisted.
+I think it's an issue with how the board state mutation is passing info back and forth.

+Board states are persisting and being fetched from Redis now.
+There's an interface that each GraphQLServer struct must fulfill called IPersistence that has two purposefully broad functions: `Get` and `Set`.

+I wrote it this way so that board states can be persisted in any interface with no changes.